Skip to main content

 2. Select the existing surface for your site.

-3. Create road corridors and intersections and update any longitudinal grade information on the Assemblies.
+1. If using corridors, create road corridors and intersections and update any longitudinal grade information on the Assemblies.

 Note supported methods to create corridors and roading elements here.